guilhermedeandrade/guilhermedeandrade/README.md

 <img align="right" src="https://raw.githubusercontent.com/guilhermedeandrade/guilhermedeandrade/master/assets/illustration.svg" width="200"/>

-I'm a curious Software Engineer working with JavaScript daily for around 2 years.
-Most of this time was dedicated to front-end development, React and its ecosystem.
-However, I've also worked with Node.js and Ruby on Rails applications.
+I'm a curious Software Engineer working with Ruby/RoR on a daily basis and with Elixir/Phoenix sometimes.
+Most of my career was dedicated to front-end development, React and its ecosystem.
+However, I'm focusing on developing my back-end skills at the moment.
+Some things about me:

 - 👩‍🚀 Functional Programming is awesome!
-I've been studying [ReasonML](https://github.com/guilhermedeandrade/ES2077) and [Elixir](https://github.com/guilhermedeandrade/elixir-school) lately
+I've been studying Elixir and Phoenix lately.
+- 🎨 I want to try TailwindCSS for real someday.
+The markup and the styles being mixed together is an interesting idea.
+I also love its versatility, since you can use it regardless of the stack you are working with.
+- 🏡 I lived in more places than I can count with my fingers.
-- ⌨️ I have a strange hobby, which is [custom mechanical keyboards](https://www.reddit.com/r/CustomKeyboards)
+- ⌨️ I have a strange hobby, which is [custom mechanical keyboards](https://www.reddit.com/r/CustomKeyboards).